Bus Fleet Electrification Planning Through Logic-Based Benders Decomposition and Restriction Heuristics

 \section{Computational experiments}

-This computational study evaluates: (i) the impact of our acceleration techniques on the performance of the logic-based Benders decomposition framework; (ii) the ability of our exact algorithm to solve partial network electrification planning instances to optimality; and (iii) the scalability of our heuristic algorithm on citywide electrification planning instances.
-Section~\ref{sec:Experiments:aceclerationLBBD} studies the acceleration techniques.
-Sections~\ref{sec:Experiments:small} and \ref{sec:Experiments:large} present results for the partial and complete bus networks.
-Finally, in Section~\ref{sec:Experiment:chicago}, we illustrate our model on the Chicago transit system.
+This computational study evaluates: (i) the impact of our acceleration techniques on the performance of the LBBD framework; (ii) the performance of our algorithms as exact methods; and (iii) the scalability of our heuristic algorithm on citywide electrification planning instances.
+Section \ref{sec:Experiments:aceclerationLBBD} studies the acceleration techniques.
+Sections \ref{sec:Experiments:small} and \ref{sec:Experiments:large} present results for the partial and complete bus networks.
+Finally, in Section \ref{sec:Experiment:chicago}, we illustrate our model on the Chicago transit system.
 The experiments were conducted with a Python implementation and Gurobi 10.0.3 on a computing cluster node equipped with 48 Intel Xeon Platinum 8260 cores @ 2.40 GHz and 192 GB of RAM.
 The relative optimality tolerance of the algorithms was set to $0.01\%$.

 Our instances are constructed from historical data made available by transit agencies on the \href{https://mobilitydatabase.org/}{Mobility Database}.
-We selected eight US cities, for which we built our instances based on the routes ($\mathcal{R}$), terminals ($\mathcal{J}$), and depots ($\mathcal{I}$) currently in use.
+We selected eight US cities, for which we built instances based on the real routes ($\mathcal{R}$), terminals ($\mathcal{J}$), and depots ($\mathcal{I}$) in use.
 We defined the minimum service requirement parameters on each route as the average number of buses in service during each hour ($T{=}24$) of a typical weekday, and assumed that this level would remain constant throughout the planning horizon ($d^{p}{=}d^{p'} \ \forall p,p' \in \mathcal{P}$).
-More details on the parameters used for our tests are given in Appendix~\ref{ec:Experiments:instances}.
+The model parameters used for our tests are detailed in \ref{ec:Experiments:instances}.